 To: The residents and property owners of Lawrence Township, Van Buren County, Michigan, and any other interested parties.

-When the Internet is working we will also can offer electronic remote access and participation of the meeting if requested prior to meeting.
-It will be held in-person at 411 N. Paw Paw St. Lawrence, MI 49064.
+All meeting will be held in-person at 205 N. Paw Paw St. Lawrence, MI 49064.

 Parks and Recreation Master Plan 2023